Making Innovation a Key Strategic Pillar at Implenia

 rready: How has the response been so far?

 Diana: As the Innovation Hub and the central team, creating connections internally and externally is one of our key goals.
 And the feedback we receive confirms how important that is.
-So often, a person has an idea, but they don’t know who to reach out to or whether it’s appropriate for them to contact them.
-We initiate those contacts and foster connections across all levels and locations.
-One example that comes to mind is a Kickboxer who said that he feels so much more connected to the rest of the company and part of a wider community within Implenia.
+So often, a person has an idea, but they don’t know who to reach out to, or whether it’s appropriate for them to contact this particular person.

-rready: It's great to see that KICKBOX is having an impact on a personal level too.
+rready: It's great to see that KICKBOX is making an impact on a personal level too.
 Where else have you seen cultural changes like this as a result of KICKBOX?